mohammadtawfik/aerolearn_ai/docs/development/day11_done_criteria.md

 ## ❏ Task 11.3: Develop Course Management Tools

-- [ ] Course creation and configuration interface implemented
+- [X] Course creation and configuration interface implemented
-- [ ] Enrollment management with bulk operations added
+- [X] Enrollment management with bulk operations added
-- [ ] Course template system with inheritance created
+- [X] Course template system with inheritance created
-- [ ] Course archiving and restoration capabilities developed
+- [X] Course archiving and restoration capabilities developed
-- [ ] Unit tests for course operations and enrollment written
+- [X] Unit tests for course operations and enrollment written
-- [ ] Course management API and template documentation added
+- [X] Course management API and template documentation added

+**Status:**
+✅ Task 11.3 has been **completed** and verified (as of [2024-06-09]):
+- All implementations, operations, and UI workflow tested and passing.
+- Documentation available at `/docs/api/course_management_api.md` (see details).

 ---